Originally contributed by Eun Rockwell. Last updated May 2023.

 - InMail: this feature is only available for premium users and it allows them to send messages directly to LinkedIn without a prior connection, unlike the basic messaging that requires connecting.

 - Reconnect with old colleagues: “My Network” section on LinkedIn helps you to find old teachers, friends, colleagues, and people you may be familiar with and you think should be part of your professional network.
-All you need to do is sync your contacts or connect your email with LinkedIn.

 - Find jobs you can apply for: LinkedIn is the ideal platform to search for online job postings.
 You can get recommendations about jobs that may interest you from LinkedIn, but the search bar can also help you search for specific postings.